cal-itp/data-infra/.github/README.md

 * `service-release-diff.yml` renders kubectl diffs on PRs targeting release branches
 * `service-release-channel.yml` deploys to a given channel (i.e. environment) on updates to a release branch

-Some of these workflows use the same `invoke` framework described earlier.
+Some of these workflows use hologit or invoke.
+See the READMEs in [.holo](../.holo) and [ci](../ci) for documentation regarding hologit and invoke, respectively.

 ## GitOps
 The workflows described above also define their triggers.
 In general, developer workflows should follow these steps.